AAFC-Bioinfo-AAC/metatranscriptomics-snakemake/docs/user-guide.md

 ##### 2.2.
 Profile Configuration

+The SLURM execution settings must be configured in `profiles/slurm/config.yaml.` An editable example is provided in this repository at `profiles/slurm/example_config.yaml` After editing, rename this file to `config.yaml` so that Snakemake recognizes it.

-The SLURM execution settings are configured in profiles/slurm/config.yaml.
-This file defines resource defaults, cluster submission commands, and job script templates for Snakemake.
-This file should be adjusted for each HPC configuration.
-Remember to adjust `rerun-triggers: [input, params, software-env]` pipeline is being modified.
-The pre-rule resources need to be adjusted for the size and number of input samples for each rule.
+- This configuration file defines resource defaults, cluster submission commands, and job script templates for Snakemake.
+It should be customized for each specific HPC environment.
+- Remember to update the rerun-triggers: [input, params, software-env] setting whenever the pipeline is modified.
+- Pre-rule resource allocations should also be adjusted according to the size and number of input samples for each rule.

 **Example for profiles/slurm/config.yaml:**